spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 client application needs to know the host name and port number of one or more license servers [fn4]_.

-There are three methods to `configure the client license
+There are three methods to `configure clients to use a network license
 <https://software.intel.com/en-us/articles/licensing-setting-up-the-client-floating-license>`_.
 Ideally, your license administrator will already have implemented one.
 Look for the environment variable ``INTEL_LICENSE_FILE`` or for files